 However, decongestants reduce the amount of fluid in your nose lining which relieves nasal congestion or blocked nose and swollen passages.

 Allergic rhinitis, the common cold and the flu are often confused with each other, which may increase the risk of self-medicating incorrectly.
-If you suspect any of those conditions, do consult a doctor to appropriately diagnose your condition and guide you to the right medication.
+If you suspect that your child has any of those conditions, do consult a kids doctor to get an appropriate diagnoses and prescription for medication.

 With Doctor Anywhere’s app, you can video consult Singapore-registered doctors within minutes and get medications delivered to your doorstep.
 Click here to seek medical help today.